creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 * A 3D CNN proposed in [1] was trained from the same UK Biobank dataset.
 The model takes as input a 3D brain image and predicts chronological age

-* The same model is then used on the synthetic dataset to verify how well the predicted age approximated the inputted age of the synthetic dataset
+* The same model is then used on the synthetic dataset to verify how closely the predicted age matches the inputted age of the synthetic dataset

 * Good correlation score of $$0.692$$